Fundamental limitations on photoisomerization from thermodynamic resource theories: Resource-theory model for the photoisomer

 \section{Resource-theory model \\ for the photoisomer}

 In this section, we review the resource theory that models heat exchanges.
-We then model the molecule, bath, light source, and photoisomerization within the resource theory.
+Then, we model the chemical problem within the resource theory: the molecule, bath, and light source in Sec.~\ref{sec_RT_Model_Isomer}, followed by photoisomerization in Sec.~\ref{sec_Model_Isomerization}.
 To specify a system in the resource theory, one specifies a tuple $(\rho, H)$.
-The $\rho$ denotes a quantum state, and the $H$ denotes a Hamiltonian, defined on a Hilbert space $\Hil$ of dimensionality $\Dim$.
+The $\rho$ denotes a quantum state, and the $H$ denotes a Hamiltonian.
+Both are defined on a Hilbert space $\Hil$ of dimensionality $\Dim$.

 Each thermal operation consists of three steps: (i) A thermal system governed by an arbitrary Hamiltonian $H_\Bath$ is drawn from the bath at inverse temperature $\beta$: $( \rho_\Bath {=} \exp [-\beta H_\Bath ] / Z_\Bath, \: H_\Bath )$, wherein $Z_\Bath := \Tr_\Bath [ \exp ( - \beta H_\Bath ) ]$ denotes the partition function. (ii) The system and bath interact via an arbitrary energy-conserving unitary $U$. (iii) A generalized environment $\Bath'$ is discarded. $\Bath'$ is often the bath, $\Bath$, but may be another subsystem.
 Mathematically, a thermal operation $\mathcal{T}$ is represented as